ADDITIONAL LOCAL RESOURCES

 - A pregnant woman is involved in a violent incident;

-- An incident of domestic violence and abuse has been reported to the Police and a child is living in the household;
+- An incident of domestic abuse has been reported to the Police and a child is living in the household;

-- A domestic violence and abuse specialist is working with a family and deems that the child/ren is/are at risk of harm;
+- A domestic abuse specialist is working with a family and deems that the child/ren is/are at risk of harm;

 - A multi-agency risk assessment conference (MARAC) is convened and there are children in the household;